vuebeijing/vue-press/blog/_posts/2019-12-15-vue-beijing-vue-basics-pt-3.md

 ---

-# Add routing your Vue application - Part III
+# Routing with Vue.js - Part III
 ![](../.vuepress/assets/workshops/3/routing.jpeg)

 ## 🦥 What is routing?